timurrrr/ft86/performance_driving/track_day_prep.md

     Other than the dust, it is ok for street driving.
 Most beginners go fast enough to start overheating DS2500 in just a few track days, so it's only good for beginners.
 Consider this a street pad.
-  * The **only** pad that I know that is good for street driving and performs reasonably well for light to moderate track days is CSG CP.
-It's pricey but lasts a long time.
-That being said, some people reported issues overheating these pads.
+  * A few pads that can work well both for street driving and track driving are Endless MX72, MX72+, and CSG CP.
   * Brake pads wear much faster when they are hot.
 If using street or "hybrid" pads, consider driving some laps during a session slower to let the heat out of the brakes between the laps you drive at full pace.
 Also consider cooling down on the last one or two laps of a session.
 Minimize usage of the brakes during those cooldown laps, and use as much engine braking as practical.
+  * Hard braking with a lot of ABS activation is also known to accelerate pad wear.
   * If you're sure that you're going to do more than 5 track days, invest into a set of dedicated track pads.
 They will last a long time and minimize the risk of rotor-related issues.
 Put the track pads in before the track day,